Kanomble/big_data/README.md

  - now you are ready to download the docker image with `docker pull` or build it from scratch (`docker build`) with the provided Dockerfile
  - in a last step you can start a docker container with the `docker run` command

+If you just want to view the examples and execute python code you can simply open the Jupyter Notebook files with your Jupyter Notebook application.
 ## BigData Image and Container Setup
 You can build the docker image from scratch with the provided `Dockerfile`:
 ```console